January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 - Treat the coverage as provided during the subsequent calendar year; or

 - Allocate coverage costs between each of the two calendar years using a reasonable allocation method that is applied to all employees on a consistent basis.
-The allocation method should generally relate to the number of days in the period of coverage that fall within each of the two calendar years.
+The allocation method should relate to the number of days in the period of coverage that fall within each of the two calendar years.

 Employees Who Terminate Midyear